Skedulo/SkeduloPlusExamples/README.md

 ### Hello World

-A simple example with the bare minimum, displays a single field from the `Jobs` object.
+A simple example with the bare minimum, displays some example text.

 ### TBC